-- The authors are those who have been involved in preparation of a manuscript, agree with the order of authors on the manuscript and it does not exclude persons who have had a major role in the design, conduct or write-up of the material contained in the paper.
-Individuals who have had a significant but not major role in the writing of the paper, the project or the research are acknowledged in the Acknowledgements section. - The manuscript contains original work of the author(s) listed. - The work has not been published previously in a peer review journal (except as part of an academic thesis, report to funding body or working paper). - It is not under consideration for publication elsewhere or won't be while it is being considered by REIS and if it is accepted for publication by REIS. - Has the research received ethics approval or followed ethical processes as required by their employer, institution, funder or country laws, with details of the ethics approval provided if required. - If no ethics approval process is required our minimum ethical standard is that a person's participation should have been voluntary and based on sufficient information and adequate understanding of both the proposed research and the implications of participation in it.
-They have been provided an opportunity to consent and to withdraw at any time.
-All data should be kept private and confidential. - Identify who provided financial support for the research and briefly describe their role, if any, in the conduct of the research.
+- The authors are those who have been involved in preparation of a manuscript, agree with the order of authors on the manuscript and it does not exclude persons who have had a major role in the design, conduct or write-up of the material contained in the paper. - Individuals who have had a significant but not major role in the writing of the paper, the project or the research are acknowledged in the Acknowledgements section. - The manuscript contains original work of the author(s) listed and where the work of others is included it has been fully and appropriately acknowledged. - The work has not been published previously in a peer review journal (except as part of an academic thesis, report to funding body or working paper). - The manuscript is not under consideration for publication elsewhere or won't be while it is being considered by REIS and if it is accepted for publication by REIS. - The research has received ethics approval or followed ethical processes as required by their employer, institution, funder or country laws, with details of the ethics approval provided if required.
+All data will be kept private and confidential. - All participant involvement in the research has been voluntary and based on sufficient information and adequate understanding of both the proposed research and the implications of participation in it.
+Participants were provided with an opportunity to consent and to withdraw at any time. - Identify who provided financial support for the research and briefly describe their role, if any, in the conduct of the research.
 If no role, state this.
-They can be acknowledged in the Acknowledgments section. - Disclose any conflicts of interest. - All clearances have been obtained from relevant authorities, including funder, for publication. - Permission has been obtained for reproduction from a copyrighted source and is acknowledged in the appropriate place in the manuscript.
-In interpreting this our guidelines are: - Reproductions means a direct copy of a diagram from another source (i.e. basically a scan or reproduction of the content), then you need to get permission to use particularly from a journal or a book or other publication that holds copyright even if it is one you developed.
-You need to provide the reference along with the page number below it: 'Source: Reference and page number'. - Where you alter a diagram from another source, sufficiently to claim you have adapted it then you need to acknowledge the source by putting a statement below it: 'Source: Adapted from Reference and page number'. - Where you have used text-based theory to develop a diagram then just acknowledge the source, perhaps something like: 'Source: Developed from reference'.
+They can be acknowledged in the Acknowledgments section. - Disclose any conflicts of interest. - All clearances have been obtained from relevant authorities, including funder, for publication. - Permission has been obtained for all reproductions from copyrighted sources and is acknowledged in the appropriate place in the manuscript. - Where financial support for the research was provided, indicate who provided this support and briefly describe their role, if any, in the conduct of the research.